Hold the pillow mint, send up the yoga mat

 Hotel chains are delivering everything from yoga videos to recumbent bicycles to guests who prefer to work out their jet lag, or shape up for that business meeting, in the privacy of their rooms.

-"Probably fitness equipment is the biggest request we get from guests," said Vivian A. Deuschl of the The Ritz-Carlton Hotel Company.
-"It's the biggest preoccupation of business travelers besides getting their work done, so we try to make fitness available on any basis they ask for."
+"Probably fitness equipment is the biggest request we get from guests," said Vivian A. Deuschl of The Ritz-Carlton Hotel Company.
+"It's the biggest preoccupation of business travellers besides getting their work done, so we try to make fitness available on any basis they ask for."

 In-room fitness options aren't limited to Pilates DVDs and yoga mats, although both are in high demand at most of the company's 78 hotels worldwide, according to Deuschl.